This spiced hot apple cider is easy and makes your kitchen smell incredible! It’s the ideal warming fall and winter drink.

 Apple cider is a non-alcoholic drink made from raw apple juice.
 There are a few types of cider you might find at the store; here’s a breakdown:

-- Unfiltered vs filtered: Apple cider is sold unfiltered, which has the pulp and sediment, and unfiltered, which is basically like apple juice.
+- Unfiltered vs filtered: Apple cider is sold unfiltered, which has the pulp and sediment, and filtered, which is basically like apple juice.
 For the most authentic hot apple cider flavor, choose unfiltered!
 If you can find local apple cider: even better.

 - Pasteurized vs unpasteurized: Pasteurizing apple cider makes it more shelf stable.
 If it’s unpasteurized, it can turn into hard cider or apple cider vinegar over time, so you should drink it within 2 weeks.
 Unpasteurized cider has more risk of bacteria, so we recommend pasteurized.